kristinemlarson/gnssrefl/tests/use_cases/use_sbas.md

 <img src=sbas_4.png width=600 />

-Daily averaged reflector height results
+Daily average reflector height results.
+Note the missing points - this has nothing to do with reflectometry.
+These are days when the station did not report data.

 <img src=sbas_2.png width=600 />